* Yen's spike to 7-week highs vs dollar, euro was

 * BOJ's massive easing seen undermining currency

-* Yen also seen hurt by erosion of long-term current account surplus
+* Yen also seen hurt by erosion of long-term current account

 By Lisa Twaronite and Hideyuki Sano